nstefana/one-guitar-band/README.md

 # One Guitar Band

-One Guitar Band is a real-time stand alone application that allows a guitarist to produce a full orchestration using only a standard electroacoustic or electric guitar.
+One Guitar Band is a real-time stand alone application that allows the user to produce complete musical arrangements using only a guitar and a computer.
 The system incorporates several sound production functionalities, including that of a looper.
 At each repetition of the loop, the user can interact with either one of the following sound production mechanisms:
 - Drum production: by tapping the guitar in a certain manner, the user can trigger drum samples (or cymbals) and arange them in time to compose the rhythmic part.
 - Bass production: by playing a melodic line on the first three strings of the guitar (from E1 to A2), the user can produce a bass line.